infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 #### Clear the search when exiting/closing the modal

-Call setSearchValue("") in the following places
+Call `setSearchValue("")` in the following places

 1. `onPress` for the `BottomSheetBackdrop`
 2. Within the `dismissOptions` function before dismissal

+Add an onDissmis prop to the `BottomSheetFlatList` that calls the `dismissOptions` function to handle the clear on drag close.

 #### Dismiss the keyboard when opening the `BottomSheetModal`

-If we're focused on a different text input when we click into the `SelectField` component, the keyboard stays up over the `BottomSheetModal`.
-Let's fix that!1
+When we are focused on a different text input when we click into the `SelectField` component, the keyboard stays up over the `BottomSheetModal`.
+Let's fix that!

 1. Add `Keyboard.dismiss()` within the `presentOptions` function